 Sudan is a hot country and students are more receptive to learning in a comfortable environment.
 Each class should come equipped with A/C and/or fans.
-Make sure that you have at least one of the two in the class: if you do not, ask to be reassigned to a room that does.
+Make sure that you have at least one of the two in the class: if you do not, ask to be reassigned a room that does.

 Each class should also have tables, chairs, and a blackboard or whiteboard.
 Again, if they are not provided ask to be reassigned to another room.

 Some universities even have audio-visual equipment though there is no guarantee that they will be working.
 It is wise to keep your lessons as independent of technology as possible.
-The frequent power and internet outages mean that technology cannot always be relied on to work at the appropriate time and outages can seriously disrupt a lesson if the teacher has incorporated them too heavily into the lesson plan.
+The frequent power and internet outages mean that technology cannot always be relied on to work at the appropriate time and outages can seriously disrupt a lesson plan if the teacher has incorporated them too heavily into the lesson plan.

-If you do not have your own chalk or whiteboard markers (your own are worth the investment) ask around the department for some or there are often kiosks outside the university gates that are stocked with markers and other supplies.
+If you do not have your own chalk or whiteboard, markers (your own are worth the investment) ask around the department for some.
+Often there will be a box in the Teaching Assistant's study or in an office.
+Ask if you can have a few sticks, it should not be an issue.